proteusx/Harpocration/README.md

 ## USAGE

-Clone the Github repository `git clone https://github.com/proteusx/Harpocration-For-GoldenDict.git`
+Clone the Github repository `git clone https://github.com/proteusx/Harpocration.git`

 You need to have available the dictionary text.
 If not, provided that you have the TLG CDRO, you can extract the text with the utility [tlg2u](https://github.com/proteusx/tlg2u) or [proteus](https://github.com/proteusx/proteus)

-Edit the line 7  of the script `harpocration.pl` and set the variable $text_file to point to the lexicon text file.
+Edit the line 7  of the script `harpocration.pl` and set the variable `$text_file` to point to the lexicon text file.

-Run the script `rpocration.pl`
+Run the script `harpocration.pl`

 If everything is in order the file **`dictionary/harpocration.dsl`** should be produced.
 Point GoldenDict to this folder and the Harpocration lexicon is ready to search.
 Alternatively you may